Meet the face behind K9Rewild

 Back in 2016 I started working in a dog daycare, where I stayed 7 years.
 This was followed by various other dog related jobs, but I also offered pet sitting on the side.
 It was then, that I found all my clients asking me for advice, especially when it came to dogs.

 When I found I was specializing in dogs, I got offers left and right to become a trainer.
 That’s all there was, no one knew of the other specialties, and if I wanted to grow.. that was seen as my only option.
 I turned down every offer however, while I still don’t identify as a trainer.
 I found myself studying and going down the path of a behavior consultant myself.
-I started then aiding my clients on another level.
+It was then, that I started aiding dogs on another level.

-For years, I’ve thrived as a caregiver and I wasn’t to fond of “typical trainers”.
-The constant controlling of dogs, obedience being the standard, the lack of true choice and freedom.
+For years, I’ve thrived as a caregiver.
+I didn’t want to train animals..
+I wanted to save them… little did I realize they go hand in hand.
+I wasn’t too fond of “typical trainers”.
+The constant controlling of dogs, obedience being the standard, the lack of true choice, freedom, and understanding.
 All this, still being a factor today.
-After daily endless hours of research, I found the approach I took and what I wanted to give to dogs, alined with many R+ Behavior Consultants and Applied Animal Behaviorist.
+Yet, I was still missing something.
+How could I save them… emotionally… After daily endless hours of research, I found the approach I took and what I wanted to give to dogs, alined with many R+ Behavior Consultants and Applied Animal Behaviorist.

 “So here we are”

-I feel right where I belonged.
+I fell right where I belonged.
 I found myself working in animal welfare, and my skills and approach thrived with behavior cases.
 There were many comments and offers, on joining the behavior team.
 So, I buckled down and earned multiple certifications in the past couple years.
 I believe that you never stop growing.
+Becoming a B.C. has helped me grow as a caregiver.
+I look to help in all areas of care, from behavior to medical, and everyday care.
 With every animal I work with, I learn something new.
 I am always studying and looking to further my skill set.
 I have been grateful to have worked for big name organizations and meet some well known professionals in the field.
-I have worked with some quirky kiddos from wolf-dogs, deaf dogs, unadoptables and so many more.
+I have worked with some quirky kiddos from wolf-dogs, blind dogs, deaf dogs, unadoptables and so many more.

-My goal, is to help others truly meet their individual dog’s needs.
-To help integrate a new approach, to what is seen as the standard.
-Here we do not make robots… we look to truly connect and take an approach that looks to meet in the middle so humans and dogs can both thrive.
-My passion for animal welfare is what drives my work, to prevent dog’s surrender as much as possible.
-Especially, to prevent behavioral euthanasia.
+My goal, is to help truly meet individual dog’s needs.
+To help them feel safe, to integrate a new approach, and rethink what is seen as the standard.
+Here, we do not make robots… we look to truly connect and take an approach that looks to meet in the middle so humans and dogs can both thrive.
+My passion for animal welfare is what drives my work, to give dogs another chance to be heard.

 -Best Friends Animal Santuary